timvisee/ffsend/README.md

 #### Linux: snap package
-_Note: The `ffsend` `snap` package is isolated, and can only access files in your home directory.
-Use a different installation option instead if you don't want this._
+_Note: The `ffsend` `snap` package is isolated, and can only access files in your home directory that aren't hidden.
+Choose a different installation option if you don't want this limitation._

 [» `ffsend`][snapcraft-ffsend]
 ```bash